Brain Rot: What the Science Actually Says About Your Shrinking Attention

 A 2025 review published in Brain Sciences defines brain rot as "the cognitive decline and mental exhaustion experienced by individuals, particularly adolescents and young adults, due to excessive exposure to low-quality online materials."
 The researchers describe it as characterized by brain fog, decreased concentration, and diminishing cognitive function.

 The numbers backing it up are hard to argue with.
-The average American adult now spends over 7 hours per day on screens, according to 2024 data.
-Gen Z clocks in at roughly 9 hours.
+Recent screen-time estimates suggest the average American adult spends a little over 7 hours a day on screens, while Gen Z trends even higher.
+According to 2024 data, Gen Z clocks in at roughly 9 hours.
 That's more time than most people spend sleeping.

-What Short-Form Video Actually Does to a Brain That's Still a Brain Rot Victim
+What Short-Form Video Actually Does to Your Brain

 The specific format doing the most damage is short-form video.
 TikTok, Instagram Reels, YouTube Shorts.
 These platforms serve you a new dopamine hit every 15 to 60 seconds, and your brain adapts to that pace.